mcespedes99/hippunfold/docs/getting_started/installation.rst

 #.
 T1w-only workflow is available too with ``--modality T1w``\ , however, this is discouraged unless you have high resolution (~0.7mm or better) T1w data, and performance will still likely be sub-optimal.
 This is currently being evaluated more thoroughly.

-#. dwi workflows are also available but currently experimental